Table of Contents

 This presents an interesting problem for developers and product teams working to reverse-engineer and replicate a successful chat app: It’s easy to be overconfident, rush the research stage, and start coding without accounting for all of the individual components that will be required.
 You don’t want to be a couple of sprints into your chat build and then realize you didn’t include an easy way to integrate some important feature down the road.

-The following list of chat app features should serve as a solid reference point to help avoid mistakes and isolate individual components that will need attention.
+The following list of chat app features should serve as a solid reference point to help avoid mistakes and isolate individual components that will need attention when you create a messaging app.
 The list is divided into two sections, with universal, mission-critical features first, followed by advanced features that can enhance the user experience and help tailor your chat app to its intended audience and use case.

 Core Features for Every Chat App